Floating stools — What do they say about my health?

 What does the stool that floats say about a person's health?
 Does it matter if your stool floats or not?
 What is healthier?

 It may be helpful to keep track of any changes to your diet and see whether removing certain foods causes symptoms to disappear.
-However, see a health care provider if you notice a change in stool characteristics lasting over two weeks, or if these symptoms are accompanied by blood, weight loss, fever, or dizziness.
-If you are a student at Columbia, you can contact Medical Services (Morningside) or the Student Health Service (CUMC) to make an appointment with a health care provider, who may possibly refer you to a gastroenterologist.
-To learn more about digestion, check out the slide show on the Mayo Clinic's website.
+However, it’s wise to see a health care provider if you notice a change in stool characteristics lasting over two weeks or if these symptoms are accompanied by blood, weight loss, fever, or dizziness.
+To learn more about digestion, you could check out the Stomach & Other Gastrointestinal Grumblings section of the Go Ask Alice!
+General Health archives or the related Q&As.

 Here's hoping this answer floats your, er… boat.